Capital Markets Authority (CMA) of Kenya logo

 About Capital Markets Authority (CMA) of Kenya

+For online forex trading.
 The Capital Markets Authority (CMA) of Kenya was established in 1989 through the Capital Markets Act, Cap 485A.
-As the regulatory body for Kenya’s capital markets, the CMA is responsible for licensing, supervising, and monitoring the activities of market intermediaries, including forex brokers operating in Kenya.
+As the regulatory body for Kenya's capital markets, the CMA is responsible for licensing, supervising, and monitoring the activities of market intermediaries, including forex brokers operating in Kenya.

 Regulatory Framework